Jakob-Eichberger/OebbLokFinder/README.md

 ## Examples of use

 ### Main window
-In the finder tap you can select a station and the app displays all rollingstock that passes through it.
+In the finder tab, you can select a station and the app displays all rollingstock that passes through it.
 To update the data that the app holds click the update stops button.

 ![image](https://github.com/Jakob-Eichberger/OebbLokFinder/assets/53713395/01899075-e8b2-4067-85db-c507fa01df18)